HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Periodical detection setting

-**Description**: The periodical detection setting is the function provided by HotDB Management for switch and related parameter setting of background execution periodical detection thread.
+**Description:** The periodical detection setting is the function provided by HotDB Management for switch and related parameter setting of background execution periodical detection thread.

 ![](assets/hotdb-management/image494.png)